Enhancing city lifestyle at The Oberlin.

 Research, Analysis + Strategy

 Understanding the competitive landscape starts with the integration of of research, analysis and strategy.

 Given the rapid growth in residential real estate in the Triangle, it was imperative we understood the market as much as prospective buyers.
 Through extensive market research and competitive analysis, we constructed a brand platform that would both capture the heart of our audience and stand above the competition.

-As we compiled our research and findings, we were able to identify and understand the buying habits of our target market.
-Since anecdotal evidence suggests that people tend to move within a relatively close range of their current residence if they remain the area, we were able to quickly shift our focus within a thirty mile radius of The Oberlin.
+As we compiled and analyzed the data, we were able to identify and understand the buying habits of our target market.
+Since anecdotal evidence suggests that people tend to move within a relatively close range of their current residence if they remain the area, we were able to quickly shift our focus within a thirty-mile radius of The Oberlin.